-PDS Awards work on a nomination basis, the lead supervisor will consider you for nomination and will support you through the process.
-Therefore it is important that you have had significant contact with the supervisory team during the application process and that they are aware that you wish to be considered for University of Manchester funding.
+- This scholarship works on a nomination basis so it’s important you make sure you have had significant contact with your supervisory team during the application process and that they are aware that you wish to be considered for funding.

 - Complete your application prior to the advertised funding deadline (see key dates below).